 Why a Reformed worldview?

-The Calvinistic ideas found in Covenant theology provided both the religious and ideological foundation for the American nation and its culture.
+The Calvinistic ideas found in Covenant theology provided both the religious and ideological foundation for the American nation's culture and republic form of government.
 However, these concepts were not limited to America.
-John Calvin believed his role was to develop other leaders to help the church disciple the nations of the world.
+Calvin believed his role was to disciple and develop leaders to help the church disciple the nations of the world.
 To attain that end he established the Geneva Academy.
-Here he trained men, such as John Knox, who returned to his native Scotland and helped to transform that nation into a Christian Protestant nation.
-Geneva Academy effectively trained many other leaders that took the biblical principles they learned there to other parts of Europe.
-The Academy was so effective in training leaders that Thomas Jefferson actually tried to get it transplanted to the United States.
+Here he trained church world changing leaders, such as John Knox.
+Knox returned to his native Scotland where he helped to transform that nation into a Christian Protestant nation with what he learned at Geneva.
+Geneva Academy effectively trained other leaders who took the biblical principles they learned to other parts of Europe.
+The Academy was so effective in training leaders that Thomas Jefferson actually tried to get it transplanted to the United States (.
 Hopefully the reader will realize the importance that Reformed Covenant theology played both in the transformation of Europe and the establishment of the United States.
-We will list and explain many of these principles on this website with the hope that leaders in other nations will use these concepts to impact their nations with a holistic biblical worldview that provides both individual liberty to the individual as well as political liberty to their nations.
+We will list and explain many of these principles on this website.
+We hope Christian leaders in other nations will use these concepts to impact their countries with a holistic Reformed biblical worldview that provides both spiritual liberty to individuals, as well as political liberty to their nations.